 "I can't!
 You're in range!"

 The dragon spread its fiery breath in a sweeping arc around the room.
-The flames chased Odysseus up the staircase as he quickly climbed towards the woman in the cage.
+The flames chased Odysseus up the staircase as he quickly climbed them, up towards the woman in the cage.

-Digging the heels of her boots into the ground for stability, she let out a fierce battle cry and pushed the force field forward, extinguishing the dragon's breath.
+Digging the heels of her boots into the ground, she let out a fierce battle cry and pushed the shield forward, extinguishing the dragon's breath.
 Frantically she threw red bolts of energy at the beast.
 It roared in agony as the shots impacted on its head and neck.

 With a flap of its powerful wings, the dragon blew everyone backwards, slamming them against the walls.
-Seizing the opportunity, it grabbed the crystal in one of its claws and shot upwards, ripping the cage from the roof as it vanished through the cavern's entrance.
+It grabbed the crystal in one of its claws and shot upwards, ripping the cage from the roof with the other as it vanished through the cavern's entrance.

 The group slowly picked themselves up and stumbled forward.
 "Where's it going?!" shouted Emily.

 "Somewhere more defensible,” said Gwen.
 “Somewhere with collateral damage.
 It’s going to New Vale!"